asdvfghg/asdvfghg/README.md

 ## Hi there 👋

 I will be joining the Department of Data Science at City University of Hong Kong as a postdoctoral fellow in September 2025.
-I have been awarded a PhD degree from Harbin Institute of Technology, under the supervision of Prof. SUN Jinwei and Prof. ZHANG Shiping, and I am concurrently pursuing a dual-degree PhD at The Hong Kong Polytechnic University, supervised by [Prof. ZHANG Xiaoge](https://xiaogezhang.com/).
+I hold a PhD degree from Harbin Institute of Technology, under the supervision of Prof. SUN Jinwei and Prof. ZHANG Shiping, and I am concurrently pursuing a dual-degree PhD at The Hong Kong Polytechnic University, supervised by [Prof. ZHANG Xiaoge](https://xiaogezhang.com/).

 My research interests revolve around LLM compression, signal processing, and prognostics & health management (PHM).
 I have published 10+ papers at the flagship journals such as TPAMI, TII, MSSP, TIM.
 If you are seeking any form of **academic cooperation**, please feel free to email me at jingxiao.liao[at]outlook.com.

-I graduated from School of Instrumentation Science and Engineering, Harbin Insititute of Technology (HIT) with B.S., M.Eng., and Ph.D. degrees.
+I graduated from the School of Instrumentation Science and Engineering, Harbin Institute of Technology (HIT) with B.S., M.Eng., and Ph.D. degrees.

 ### 📎 Homepages